crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 # resources (ressourcen)

 Resources are used to model which parts of the track infrastructure are used by a train while on a certain _route_section_ .
-A resource that is used is modeled as a _resource_occupation_ , see above.
+A resource that is used is modeled as a _resource_occupation_ on the _route_section_, see above.
 Resource occupations always begin at the _entry_ into a _route_section_ and end at the _exit_ from a _route_section_.
 Typically, this is not the same route_section.
-Rather, a resource is usually occupied over several route_sections.
+Rather, a resource is usually occupied over several continuous route_sections.

 In general, we use two kinds of resources to model different behaviour and level-of-detail: